USIUser Sentiment Index

 App Store reviews →

-Food database quality Mixed
+Food database quality Positive

 r/caloriecounting →